lamnhan066/features_tour/README.md

     // Config for the pre-dialog, it will show before the tours to ask the permission.
     predialogConfig: PredialogConfig.copyWith(
       enabled: true,
-    ),
+      // You can add your own dialog here.
+All others parameters will be ignored when using this method.
+      modifiedDialogResult: (context) => showDialog<bool>(context: context, builder: builder), ),
     // This is the real widget
     child: TextButton(